I am not a robot.

 We are not discussing one or two random spammy emails.
 Think hundreds, thousands of emails, every single day.
 Think of the time you would have to put into cleaning your inboxes.
 Think of how every individual access point in your network is a potential risk.

 Ultimately, think of how this affects the quality of the data you store on your servers.
 Regardless of what purpose you may use your forms for, data hygiene is crucial.
-Just like bacteria, spammy data can spread through your database, infecting your productivity levels, the decisions your company makes, and the very essence of your security.Get Your Secure Form Builder
+Just like bacteria, spammy data can spread through your database, infecting your data management, productivity levels, the decisions your company makes, and the very essence of your security.Get Your Secure Form Builder

 You can prevent all of it if you add CAPTCHA security to your form.
 Regardless of whether it’s a CAPTCHA picture test or an algebra test, it is much harder to bypass CAPTCHA than it is to spam a contact form of any kind.